-- c) The nominal gas inlet pressure for propane should be 37mbar. - d) Relevant labels are replaced to indicate the appropriate gas for which the boiler is set up to fire.
+c) Relevant labels are replaced to indicate the appropriate gas for which the boiler is set up to fire.

 The following tables and paragraphs, using the same numbering system as the main installer's guide, highlight the different values and procedures to be used when firing propane, and should be used in conjunction with the Main Installer's Guide.